-Click Add button as shown.
+Click the Add button as shown.

-The add entry 0 screen is displayed (not shown).
-Enter the following values for the specified fields and retain the default values for the remaining fields.
+The add entry 0 screen is displayed, enter the following values for the specified fields and retain the default values for the remaining fields.
 The Edit Calling Line Identification of existing entry 0 is displayed as shown in capture below:

-- National Code: left blank. - Local Code: input prefix digits assigned by Bell, in this case it is 6 digits 416XXX.
-This will be used for call display purpose for Call Type = Unknown. - Home Location Code: input prefix digits assigned by Bell, in this case it is 6 digits 416XXX.
-This will be used for call display purpose for Call Type = National (NPA). - Local Steering Code: input prefix digits assigned by Bell, in this case it is 6 digits - 416XXX.
-This will be used for call display purpose for Call Type = Local Subscriber (NXX). - Use DN as DID: YES. - Calling Party Name Display: Uncheck Roman characters.
+- National Code: left blank. - Local Code: input the prefix digits assigned by Cogeco, in this case it is 6 digits 905740.
+This Local Code will be used for call display purposes for Call Type = Unknown. - Home Location Code: input the prefix digits assigned by Cogeco, in this case it is 6 digits 905740.
+This Home Location Code will be used for call display purposes for Call Type = National (NPA). - Local Steering Code: input the prefix digits assigned by Cogeco, in this case it is 6 digits 905740.
+This Local Steering Code will be used for call display purposes for Call Type Local Subscriber (NXX). - Use DN as DID: YES. - Calling Party Name Display: Uncheck for Roman characters.

-Click Save.
+Then click Save button.